3mdeb/news-and-ideas/blog/content/post/2020-06-21-dell-optiplex-port.md

 I/O support and code cleanups), but unfortunately not yet.
 One day a power cut occurred and the machine lost the AC power.
 When I tried to power the platform on, it was no longer booting.
 If you are wondering why the title calls this PC "cursed hardware", then know that the power loss booting problem was one of the reasons why I used this term.
 If you are curious about the whole story then stay tuned to the next blog posts from the series.
+There is also a free product incoming which would be ready-to-use binary for this hardware.

 If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features